School Principal Jobs

 Principals also play an important role in the school’s special education program.
 Meetings for students with Individual Education Plans (IEP’s) must be attended by an administrator.

 Strong communication skills are essential for an effective principal.
 When working to improve and reform the school, the principal must be able to have the support of the entire staff.
+Strong, respected professional relationships must be created by the principal.

 The principal is often under the direction of the superintendent or assistant superintendent.
 Reliable communication must exist between the principal and his supervisors.
 Some large schools employee more than one principal or employee one or more assistant principals to accomplish all of the given responsibilities.
 Strong professional relationships must exist between all of the school administrators for effective management of the school.